heartnetkung/XT-neighbor/readme.md

 - The code in this repo contains both 1.0 and 2.0 versions which is named XTNeighbor and XTNeighbor-streaming in the paper.
 - 1.0 has the limitation on CDR3-length not exceeding 18 which might not be practical for most users.
 All users are adviced to use the 2.0 version which does not have this limitation.

+## FAQ
+- Is multiple GPU supported?
+  - No, but contribution is welcomed.

 ## Citation
 ```bibtex
 @misc{chotisorayuth2024lightningfast,